Who is Eligible for Zakat

 Examples of determining who is eligible for Zakat

-Complete scenarios showing eligibility assessment.
+Complete scenarios showing eligibility assessment in practice.

 Struggling single mother: Clearly eligible